maysasu/Born2bRoot/README.md

 Logging and history: aptitude maintains a detailed log of package installations and removals, which can be useful for troubleshooting or auditing. apt does not maintain a log by default, but logs can be enabled using third-party tools.

 Recommended packages: apt treats recommended packages as optional, while aptitude treats them as required by default.
 This means that aptitude will install recommended packages unless explicitly told not to, while apt will only install them if they are explicitly requested.

+--

+SELinux (Security-Enhanced Linux) is a security feature that is built into the Linux kernel.
+It is a mandatory access control (MAC) mechanism that provides fine-grained control over access to system resources, such as files, network ports, and system calls.

+---

+sudo is a command in Unix-like operating systems that allows a user to run a command with the privileges of another user, typically the root user.
+The name "sudo" stands for "superuser do", reflecting its use to execute commands with superuser privileges.

+--

+The /etc directory in Debian (and other Linux distributions) contains configuration files for the system and various applications installed on the system.

+The name /etc stands for "editable text configuration" and is a convention that has been adopted by most Unix-like operating systems.
+The files in this directory are typically plain text files that can be edited by the system administrator to change the behavior of the system or applications.